Disclaimer: I do not own Harry Potter.

 But Harry's presence outside the grounds once again attracted his pet dementor, who was patiently – Harry had no idea how dementors of all things could be patient – waiting for him outside the shack for a late night snack.

 His magic could do marvelous and, sometimes, impossible things.
-Or so he had thought until a dementor had so easily gobbled it away.
+Or so he had thought until a dementor had so easily gobbled it away from his cards.

 As was customary of Remus, he freaked out the moment he sensed the bone-chilling aura of the dementor.
 "There's a dementor outside!"